acohen27/dockerStuff/README.md

   *FYI: This will set up the databases in your new mysql docker container*

-10. cd **(dockerStuff folder)**
+10. cd ```<dockerStuff folder>```

 11. docker-compose -f **docker-compose####.yml** up -d agilitykaraf *FYI: This will recreate the karaf container and restart the karaf again*

 12. Feel free to watch it with "docker-compose logs agilitykaraf" until it completes loading

-13. docker-machine ip default

-14. type "docker-machine ip default and copy its ip address. i.e.
+13. type "docker-machine ip default and copy its ip address. i.e.
   ```
   Andrew-MBP:dockerStuff acohen27$ docker-machine ip default
   192.168.99.100
   ```

-15. Run "sudo vi /etc/hosts" on your terminal and add the ip address and an alias at the of the file. i.e. ```<docker-machine ip default>``` docker
+14. Run "sudo vi /etc/hosts" on your terminal and add the docker-machine's ip address and an alias at the of the file. i.e.
   ```
   192.168.99.100 docker
   ```

-16. Test the connectivity to your services
+15. Test the connectivity to your services
   ```
   open up your favorite browser and run this http://docker:8080 (or http://**docker-machine ip default**:8080)
   or